wmayner/pyphi/docs/examples/emergence.rst

     >>> state = (0, 0, 0, 0)

-At the “micro” spatial scale, we can compute the main complex, and determine the |big_phi| value:
+At the “micro” spatial scale, we can compute the major complex, and determine the |big_phi| value:

     >>> major_complex = pyphi.compute.major_complex(network, state)